6 Basic Supplements Everyone Needs

 • Rosehip oil patted gently into your face reduces wrinkles.

 • Apple is very high in malic acid.
 Mash a boiled or stewed apple.
-Add one tablesppon of honey and some milk powder (if you have it).
+Add one tablespoon of honey and some milk powder (if you have it).
 Apply to your face and leave on for at least fifteen minutes before washing off.
 Apple improves your skin’s elasticity.

 These preventions and treatments are not just for those in their thirties.
 Everyone will benefit from a natural skin care regime and no matter what your age you can always slow down the aging process.